Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: EXPERIMENTS

 \subsection{Ablation Studies}

-We also performed ablation studies to evaluate the importance of the applied loss functions in Table \ref{loss_comb_comparison_rsl}.
+We also performed ablation studies to evaluate the importance of the applied components in Table \ref{loss_comb_comparison_rsl}.
 When $L_{MA}$ was applied, the accuracy decreased incrementally while with more loss functions applied the accuracy increased again.
 However, when only $L_{MA}$ was taken, the retrieval accuracy decreased compared to the combination of all loss functions.
-Hence we empirically think there is a complementary relationships among $L_{MA}$ and the other loss terms except $L_{ret}$, contributing to the retrieval performance.
+Hence we empirically think there is a complementary relationship among $L_{MA}$ and the other loss terms except $L_{ret}$, contributing to the retrieval performance.
 The loss combination without $L_{trans_i}$ applied outperforms all the other combinations by an incremental margin.
-Hence, we empirically think image-to-recipe translation consistency loss is limited in this proposed Transformer-based network.
+Finally, when the proposed large batch training strategy and CLIP-ViT~\cite{CLIP-ViT} applied, the retrieval accuracy was further improved.